Top Artists – Queen

 • This copy rocks like crazy with serious weight down low, huge size and space, and plenty of driving energy

-• We shot out a number of other imports and the presence, bass, and dynamics on this copy placed it head and shoulders above the competition
+• We shot out a number of other imports and this one had the presence, bass, and dynamics that were missing from most others we played

 • 4 1/2 stars: “. . . this sense of scale, combined with the heavy guitars, pop hooks, and theatrical style, marks the true unveiling of Queen, making Sheer Heart Attack the moment where they truly came into their own.”